Updated: Feb 8

 Saving Money in the Kitchen – I can afford my expensive dish cloths because…

-- We buy no paper products in the kitchen.
-Although my dish towels are years old and certainly not winning any beauty contests, they work fine.
+We buy no paper products in the kitchen.
+My dish towels are years old and certainly not pretty, but they work fine.

-- We don’t buy sponges.
-We use rags and those wonderful dish cloths for all our dishes and surfaces.
+We don’t buy sponges.
+We use rags made from old towels and those wonderful dish cloths for all our dishes and surfaces.

 Saving Money at the Grocery Store – I can afford those organic apples because…

-- We freeze or dry organic fruits and vegetables when they are in season, and therefore less expensive.
-We avoid food that has been shipped in, which has a higher carbon footprint and a higher price tag.
-We use this food all year long.
+We freeze or dry organic fruits and vegetables when they are in season, and therefore less expensive.

-- We almost never buy clothes.
+We almost never buy clothes.
 Maybe once or twice a year, my husband or I will need a new article of clothing.
 Maybe all of our socks are beyond repair or a favorite and well-loved sweater finally moves on to the next world.
-We will then buy something used (except for underwear.
-We buy our underwear from Pact).
+We will then buy something used (except for underwear).
 And yes, it will be good quality.
 We like Patagonia Wornwear, for example.
 But when you only buy one shirt a year, you can afford to spend $40 on it.

 Saving Money in the Bathroom – We can buy organic shampoo bars because…

-- They are one of the only products we use in the bathroom.
-In our bathtub, there is bar soap, baby soap, my razor, and the shampoo bar.
-No conditioner, no body wash, no shave lotion, nothing else.
+They are one of the only products we use in the bathroom.
+In our bathtub, there is only bar soap, my razor, and the shampoo bar.
 On the counter, there is hand soap, my husband’s razor and shave bar, our deodorant, tooth cleaning stuff, and my eye liner.
 In the cabinet there are some emergency medical supplies, some lotion and chap stick (I am looking into low waste options) and my monthly supplies.

 Saving Money in the House – We can afford organic bedsheets because…